Manage a Cheatsheet from the Commandline

 I maintain a personalized cheat-sheet in a plain-text file with a fish shell script.

-The script relies on GNU Awk and fzf.
+The script relies on Awk and fzf.

 The script

-The code for my cheat.fish
+The code for cheat.fish script given below:

 function cheat -d "Cheatsheet"